 She wipes at her eyes.
 Her own father called her stupid.
 Her lower lip trembles.
 Does Stephen think she’s stupid now too?
 They’d just made themselves “official” and she’d ruined it by taking him home to meet her father.

 “I’m sorry,” she says again.

 GM: “Aw, Jesus.
 I’m sorry you had to hear that,” Stephen says, taking her hand.
 “You’re not stupid.
 That’s… really fucked up he’d call you that.”

 Celia: “I’m a dance major.”
 Her voice breaks.
 “My roommate has to tutor me in Biology.”

 GM: “I need help with Biology,” Stephen says.
-“I know it doesn’t have anything to do with law, and half the time I’m reading the textbook my brain feels like it’s going to leak out through my ears.”
+“I know it doesn’t have anything to do with law.
+Half the time I’m reading the textbook, my brain feels like it’s going to leak out through my ears.”